Safety and Wet Weather

 Playing in Wet Weather

-When the weather is poor, the kids safety is our main priority.
+When the weather is poor, safety is our main priority.

-Our equipment is waterproof, and there is no danger of electrical shocks (the Blasters use 4 AA batteries for power).
-However, its never really fun to play in heavy rain (well some kids may have a different view!) and the slippery conditions and poor visibility can make play dangerous.
+Our equipment is water resistant, and there is no danger of electrical shocks.
+However, lightning, heavy rain, slippery conditions and poor visibility can make play dangerous.

-- Light rain or intermittent drizzle is generally alright, and the show can go on!
+- Light rain or intermittent drizzle is generally fine (and kids seem to love playing in the rain) – the show can go on!

-- We aim to be as flexible as possible when the weather is bad, but the full fee is payable once we have departed for your event.
+- We aim to be as flexible as possible, but the full fee is payable once we have departed for your event.

 - If rain is forecast, you can postpone your session by calling us at least 3 hours before your event starts.
 The earlier the better!